|

 are undefined.

-The JMS API reserves the JMS_vendor_name property
+The JMS API reserves the JMS_vendor_name

 name prefix for provider-specific properties.
 Each provider defines its own

-value for vendor_name.
+.
 This is the mechanism a JMS

 provider uses to make its special per-message services available to a JMS